CloudFerro/cf-mkcli/README.md

 * `--max-nodes INTEGER`: Maximum number of nodes in the pool
 * `--shared-networks TEXT`: List of shared networks for the node pool
 * `--autoscale / --no-autoscale`: Enable autoscaling for the node pool
-* `--dry-run`: If True, do not perform any actions, just print the payload
 * `--help`: Show this message and exit.

 ### `node-pool show`